sablier-labs/docs/docs/concepts/bob/04-lido-adapter.md

 ## Deposit Flow

-When a user deposits into such vaults, the adapter transfers the tokens into Lido protocol to earn yield.
+When a user deposits into such vaults, the adapter transfers the tokens into the Lido protocol to earn yield.
 The adapter then tracks the yield generated per user.

 ```mermaid
 flowchart LR